- Sandra Eula Lee

 Group exhibitions include Allen Memorial Art Museum at Oberlin College; Inside-Out Museum in Beijing; Incheon Art Platform in South Korea; DadaPost in Berlin; Goucher College in Baltimore; The Delaware Contemporary; Ethan Cohen KuBE; Smack Mellon in Brooklyn; The Border Project, WhiteBox, and Chashama in New York, and Mana Contemporary in Jersey City.

-She has been awarded grants from the Andrew W. Mellon Foundation, Asian Cultural Council, and NJ State Council on the Arts, and residencies at Elizabeth Foundation Studio Center, Brooklyn Botanic Garden, Residency Unlimited, and Seoul Museum of Art, among others.
+She has been awarded grants from the Andrew W. Mellon Foundation, Asian Cultural Council, and NJ State Council on the Arts, and residencies at Elizabeth Foundation (NYC), Brooklyn Botanic Garden, Residency Unlimited (Brooklyn), and Seoul Museum of Art, among others.
 She has an MFA from Hunter College, CUNY and a BFA from Cornell University School of Architecture, Art, and Planning.